Clapton Community Football Club is not just owned by the fans, it is 100% run by the fans. It has no paid staff or players.

 We make sure any expansion is in line with the ethos and goals of the club, and help all proposals to be brought to the wider membership.
 We meet and chat regularly to manage proposals and support the club’s smaller initiatives.

 Our committee is in charge of building and developing relationships with international clubs and supporters groups.
-We organise international trips and support CCFC members’ groups outside of the UK wanting to set up and run local supporters groups or networks.
-We act as the main contact point for supporters of other teams who want to visit our club.
-We are currently working on setting up an international network of anti-fascist fan owned sport clubs.
+We organise international trips and support CCFC members’ groups outside of Britain wanting to set up and run local supporters groups or networks.
+We act as the main contact point for supporters of overseas teams who want to visit our club.
+We are especially looking to build connections with other anti-fascist and fan-owned sports clubs.

 The Finance committee isn’t the most hyped, but it does make a major contribution to our club, helping to account for every penny and helping budget for what members want the club to do.
 Finance includes banking, recording transactions, liaising with accountants, creating pro-forma budgets and narrating the results in newsletters.
 You rarely get to see cash but you do see how club projects translate into income and expenditure.
 If any one of the following is your thing: numbers, accounting, planning, budgeting, or even narrating monthly income and spend, then you should join us.